trail tree

 "Women Thunderbird"

-The main body of Dennis’ work has been inspired by research trips to ancient sites and to natural wonders across the Great Lakes Region and Beyond.
-Dennis’ travels began at a young age, taking trips to visit his mother’s people, the Basque Berriochoa Clan, living in the Idaho and Montana Rocky Mountain area.
-His travels have inspired both his paintings and his sculptures.
-Dennis currently works out of Northeastern Illinois, as well as the Wilderness Coast of Ontario.
-Each original painting is presented in a handmade frame.
-Dennis’ highly detailed frames contain inlays and unique touches that truly complete the piece.
-He has participated in over 100 solo, juried, public and private shows in the United States, Canada, and the United Kingdom over the past 25 years.
-Several of Dennis’ sculptures and paintings are on permanent display at museums, public libraries, historical societies, and national landmarks, as well as private collections across the country.
+The main body of Dennis' work has been inspired by numerous research trips to ancient sites and natural wonders across the Great Lakes Region and beyond.
+Dennis' travels began at a young age when he would visit his mother's people, the Basque Berriochoa Clan, living in the Idaho and Montana Rocky Mountains.
+His travels and historical research have inspired both his paintings and his sculptures.

-Some of Dennis Downes' most recent honors in Painting and Sculpting are:
+• Some of Dennis Downes' most recent honors in Painting and Sculpting are:

 • 2007 Joliet Fine Arts, “Festival of the Masters” (National Show) Best of Show, 2-Dimensional